 Dr. Street walked over to the unconscious convict over by the wall, bending over him.
 He bit his shoulder.
 What was going on? wondered the con in Viper's grip.
 This was like some horrible nightmare.
 "Wh-What's happening?!"

-"Nothing that need concern you," Dr. Viper said, hissing soothing, like a lover.
+"Nothing that need concern you," Dr. Viper said, hissing soothingly, like a lover.
 "In a moment, I assure you you won't care one little bit."

 Using his tail, he held the squirming convict out towards Street.
 Rising from his task, Street turned menacingly towards the last remaining normal kat, as his bitten victim rose, bug-eyed, stiff, like a zombie behind him.